 At the very least, check out their Aspects page; it answers many questions about Thai Buddhism.

-Finally, for those who wish to explore the 'Deep Roots' of early Buddhism, we provide the following two Web pages:
+For those who wish to explore the very 'Deep Roots' of Early Buddhism, we provide the following two Web pages: